hoellin/eg/docs/haemochromatosis/ABC/data_processing.md

   ***Here we simply take the mean of the two ABC scores.***

-  Another option, which seems slightly better, would be to do as follows (do a drawing to re-understand when reading again): let E1 and E3 be the two enhancers, such that the intersection of them is F2 ; and denote F1 = E1-F2, F3 = E3-F2 and F = F1+F2+F3 = union of E1 and E3.
+A slightly better approach could be to do as follows (do a drawing to re-understand when reading again): let E1 and E3 be the two enhancers, such that the intersection of them is F2 ; and denote F1 = E1-F2, F3 = E3-F2 and F = F1+F2+F3 = union of E1 and E3.
 Consider the following ratios, the sum of which is 1: r1 = F1/F, r2 = F2/F, r3 = F3/F. Then, the new ABC score could read as follows: ABC = r1 x ABC1 + r3 x ABC3 + r2 x (ABC1+ABC3)/2.

 ## Extracting data of interest